 Journey & Movement

-Through site analyse, current, old and disused train tracks were used as a foundation to create this sustainable response, where the sizes and weight limitations of the tracks went onto also help create the living pods\carriages.
+Through site analyze, current, old and disused train tracks were used as a foundation to create this sustainable response, where the sizes and weight limitations of the tracks went onto also help create the living pods\carriages.

 Adding & Subtracting